htc-class/homework-site/src/markdown-pages/year-2/week-24.md

 debug=false
 ```

-- the idea then is that you have a different .env file in the different spots
+- the idea then is that you have a different `.env` file in the different spots
   where your app runs -- on your local machine you would have test/sandbox/debug
   settings.
 On a staging server you might talk to a replica of your production
   database, and for your production build, you would have all of your live,
   production settings.
-- Finally, _modify the code_ so that when you're working in dev mode, it uses
-  the `<you>_flashcards_dev` database, and when you build it, it uses the
-  `<you>_flashcards_prod` database.
-(Hint: we are already setting an environment
-  variable to signify dev vs. prod mode, use the same env var to set this up
-  too.)

 ---